UCD-pbio-rclub/Rclub-r4ds_Stacey.Harmer/R-club-May-24/DataExp_part1_2017-05-28.md

 ```

 ![](DataExp_part1_2017-05-28_files/figure-html/unnamed-chunk-6-2.png)<!-- -->

-coord_cartesian will print teh data to the very edge of the chart
+coord_cartesian will print the data to the very edge of the chart

 ```r